TCP/IP

 her own mac address.

-with the full size bytes and some
+Below an ethernet frame with the full size bytes and some

 info in the right position.